How to Check What CPU You Have? (and Its Specs)

 Note that the number of times this list shows the CPU name corresponds to how many threads it has.

-For instance, in my case, the Device Manager shows the processor name 8 times – which is the number of threads this processor has on paper.
+For instance, in my case, the Device Manager shows the processor name eight times – the number of threads this processor has on paper.

-One of the plus point about accessing Device Manager is that it shows the entire list of all the components that you have currently installed on your PC.
+One of the plus points about accessing Device Manager is that it shows the entire list of all the components you have currently installed on your PC.

-In addition to that, it tells you their driver information and also indicates whether a certain device/component is failing due to driver issues.
+In addition, it tells you their driver information and indicates whether a certain device/component is failing due to driver issues.

 Limitations of this Method for Checking Out the CPU